DEFRA/fws-api/docs/local-development/common/troubleshooting.md

 #### Non-Dev Container Based Local Development Environment

-* Ensure that the DEBUG_HOST_ADDRESS environment variable on the host running the Lambda function container is set to 127.0.0.1.
+* Ensure that the DEBUG_HOST_ADDRESS environment variable on the host running the Lambda function container is set to 127.0.0.1
-  * The [Visual Studio Code debug configuration](../../../.vscode/launch.json) defaults to using 127.0.0.1 if this environment variable is not set.
+  **before** launching Visual Studio Code.

 ### Node.js Module Import Errors